13 (Marta Savić album)

 13 is the thirteenth studio album by Bosnian Serb turbo folk recording artist Marta Savić.
 It was released 24 October 2011 through the record label K::CN Records.

 Singles

 "Na istoj sam adresi" was the album's lead single, released 23 September 2010.
 The second single was "Ja nisam tavka", released 20 August 2011.

 "Idiot", the album's third single, was released 15 September 2011 along with the music video.
 The video was removed from YouTube for its graphic sex scenes and a censored version was re-uploaded in its place.

 The fourth single was "Mama" featuring Azis and Mirko Gavrić.
 The music video for "Mama" was filmed 18 September 2011 for €12,000.
 It premiered 5 December 2011.

+Track listing

+All arrangements were done by Mirko Gavrić and Marko Nedeljković; all production was done by Miraco Music.